-To ensure quality of care for clients, the Medicaid agency's clinical staff may conduct a hospice agency site visit.
+To ensure quality of care for clients, HCA's clinical staff may conduct a hospice agency site visit.

 How does a hospice care center become an approved provider with Medicaid?

 To become an approved hospice care center with Medicaid, the hospice agency must: